-Donor Advised Funds bring tax efficiency, flexibility to year-end giving
+Donor Advised Funds bring tax efficiency, flexibility to philanthropic giving

 An easy way to take a more thoughtful approach to your charitable donations

 Donor Advised Funds (DAFs) are charitable gift vehicles, sponsored by public charities that accept tax-deductible donations and invest them in a donor account until the donor requests that grants be made from the account to other IRS qualified charities.

 An increasing number of people are using Donor Advised Fund accounts (DAFs) in their giving plans because a DAF:

 - is easy to establish, flexible, and private